Cabrini College requires all incoming full-time undergraduate students to be compliant with these immunization requirements.

 Immunization Record Form - PDF

-Required by July 15 for fall semester and January 15 for spring semester
+All forms are required by August 1 for fall semester and January 15 for spring semester.

 Fax the form to 610-902-8282 or mail it to: